TheIconfactory/Tapestry/Documentation/API.md

 The `input` category is special — it runs before the main discovery flow and rewrites raw user input (like handles) into proper URLs.
 The rewritten URLs are then processed through the normal discovery pipeline.

-For the remaining categories (`sites`, `url`, `html`, `xml`, `json`), all must match in order for the connector to be suggested.
-If one of these categories is not supplied, it has no constraints, so it is considered a match.
+For the remaining categories, `sites` and `url` are required checks — all must match.
+The `nodeinfo`, `html`, `xml`, and `json` categories are fallback checks — if any are defined, at least one must pass.
+If none of these categories are supplied, they have no constraints, so they are considered a match.

 The following sections describe each category.